wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

   COPY . .
 ```

-Doing all this will reduce the docker image build time to just few seconds!
+Doing all this will reduce the docker image build time to just a few seconds!

-### Auto tagging and rollback
+### Auto-tagging and rollback

-Tagging is important for any rollbacks on productions.
-Fortunately it's easy to do in docker.
-While building and pushing an image on kubernetes we can specify the tag version with a colon.
-We can then use this tag in kubernetes yaml file to deploy on the pods.
+Tagging is important for any rollback on productions.
+Fortunately, it's easy to do in docker.
+While building and pushing an image on Kubernetes we can specify the tag version with a colon.
+We can then use this tag in Kubernetes YAML file to deploy on the pods.

 ```bash
   docker build -t org/my-service .